jbogatay/docker-piavpn/README.md

 * You must map a torrents directory, no torrents inside container
 * If you want it to restart on reboot, add --restart=always
 * If you leave the DNS out, your local dns servers will be used.
 Not good for privacy.
-* The NET_ADMIN capability is needed to create the TUN devise
+* The NET_ADMIN capability is needed to create the TUN device
 * The host subnet needs to be in CIDR notation.
 Try the following(assuming your host interface is eth0):

     ip -o -f inet addr show | grep eth0 | awk '{ print $4;} '